Choir Boy: Los Angeles (2014)

-Broadway
+Broadway (2018)

 Choir Boy began previews on Broadway at the Samuel J. Friedman Theatre on December 12, 2018, officially opening on January 8, 2019, and closing on March 10, directed by Trip Cullman and with music direction and arrangements by Jason Michael Webb.
 The show features choreography by Camille A. Brown, scenic design and costume design by David Zinn, sound design by Fitz Patton, production stage manager Narda E. Alcorn, lighting design by Peter Kaczorowski.
 Jeremy Pope, Chuck Cooper, Caleb Eberhardt, Nicholas L. Ashe and Austin Pendleton reprised their roles.

 The production was praised by critics, especially appreciating Jason Michael Webb's book, Brown's choreography and sound design by Patton.
 It received four nominations at the 73rd Tony Awards, including for Best Play, winning for Best Sound Design of a Play and a Special Tony Award for Webb.

 Toronto

 Choir Boy, co-produced by Canadian Stage and The Arts Club, opened on Friday November 11, 2022, at the Bluma Appel Theatre in the St. Lawrence Centre for the Arts.
 Directed by Mike Payette, it starred Andrew Broderick, Kwaku Okyere, David Andrew Reid, Clarence "CJ" Jura, Savion Roach, Daren Herbert and Scott Bellis.